There are hundreds of different sales tactics that you can use to find prospects, qualify leads, and make a sale.

 To build a successful lead generation process, you need a way to attract your target audience and a way to collect their contact information.
 We’ve outlined strategies for both:

 Content marketing is an insanely popular marketing and sales strategy.
-In fact, according to Hubspot, 53% of marketers say blog content creation is their top inbound marketing priority.
+In fact, many marketers say blog content creation is their top inbound marketing priority.

 Simply put, content marketing is the practice of offering something of value to potential website visitors, with the goal of introducing them to your brand or collecting their email address.
 Content marketing is so popular because it works to attract people to your business or more accurately, your website.
 Getting traffic is the first steps to collecting leads.

 There are a many different types of content you can create, including: